jacob-8/kitbook/packages/template/src/routes/kitbook/0-file-ordering.md

 # File Ordering

-Note how this file comes second in your sidebar because `0-name.svx` comes before `1-file-ordering.md`.
+Note how this file comes first in your sidebar because `0-file-ordering.md` comes before `1-button.svx`.

 The same file naming schema applies to folders as well.